 So far, researchers have found the basic instructions — or genes — for about 21,000 human proteins.
 Including possible variations, though, the total number of different types could be as high as 250,000 to one million.
 Some are only needed for a short time.
 Cells can then recycle their amino acid parts to build new proteins.
 Others, such as collagen proteins, provide tissues such as bone and muscle with solid supports that are built to last.

 Collagen’s strength comes from its structure.
 The amino acids in collagen I form a complicated braid known as a triple helix.
 This sturdy frame can link up with its neighbors to make a scaffold.
 Researchers think these connected supports keep collagen I from falling apart.

 Finding collagen in fossils was a surprise.
 Recognizing its staying power might now prove quite useful.
 Schweitzer and Elena Schroeter have begun using proteins as clues to figure out how dinosaurs lived, grew and evolved.
 Schroeter is a postdoctoral researcher in Schweitzer’s lab.
 (She has her doctoral degree but is continuing to study before starting her own lab.)

 Until recently, to study the dinosaur family tree paleontologists mostly relied on the shapes of related animals’ bones.
-The idea, here, is that an animal’s skeleton will be most similar to that of its closest relatives, Schroeter explains.
-“As you get more distantly related, the skeleton is [increasingly] different,” she says.
+The idea, here, is that an animal’s skeleton will be most similar to that of its closest relatives.
+“As you get more distantly related, the skeleton is [increasingly] different,” Schroeter explains.

 But dinosaur fossils are rare.
 Researchers often don’t have complete dinosaur skeletons.
 Bone comparisons only work if researchers can match up the same bones from different animals.
 For instance, Schroeter explains, you can’t compare an arm bone from one dinosaur to a tailbone from a second.